 Step 4: If conditions in TriggerConditionDescriptor evaluate to TRUE, the MnS producer triggers execution of CCL composition operations.

-Step 5: For the triggered CCL composition, the MnS producer may notify the conditions that triggere dteh composition or the composed CCL.
+Step 5: For the triggered CCL composition, the MnS producer may notify the conditions that triggered the composition or the composed CCL.